bytzcurrency/slate-mn-setup/README.md

 **Step 16**

-At this point your masternode started to sync and you watch its syncing progress by running this command:
+At this point your masternode started to sync and you can watch its syncing progress by running this command:

     tail -f ~/.slate/debug.log